CleveritDemo/copilot-react-native/README.md

 1. Use GitHub Copilot to make the user creation form reactive.
 2. Use GitHub Copilot to make user deletion reactive.
+3. Use GitHub Copilot to add a feature that refreshes the users list, use FlatList.